-All of the organisation's mandatory training requirements are met by Training to Care, either directly or through partnership with The Social Care Hub.
+All of the organisation's mandatory training requirements are met by Training to Care, either directly or through partnership with The Social Care Hub and other external providers.
 The Training Centre ensures (with support from Management) that all individuals have a relevant and up to date CPD plan, and organises an Annual Training Agenda with courses informed by topics of national interest and observed trends.